 It allows using sensing devices which do not meet the required standalone sensitivity requirements because of practical implementation reasons.

+However, as discussed in section 2.4.1 and Annex 3 of the report [report A1] the implementation of reliable and economically viable sensing has a number of challenges, thus some of the potential benefits mentioned above may not be reachable in practice.

 The conclusion on the channel occupancy as derived on the basis of spectrum sensing only (DS(T)) can be presented as given in Table 1.